AUTOMATIC1111/stable-diffusion-webui/Troubleshooting.md

 # Low VRAM Video-cards
 When running on video cards with a low amount of VRAM (<=4GB), out of memory errors may arise.
 Various optimizations may be enabled through command line arguments, sacrificing some/a lot of speed in favor of using less VRAM:
+- Use `--opt-sdp-attention` OR the optional dependency `--xformers` to cut the gpu memory usage down by half on many cards.
 - If you have 4GB VRAM and want to make 512x512 (or maybe up to 640x640) images, use `--medvram`.
 - If you have 4GB VRAM and want to make 512x512 images, but you get an out of memory error with `--medvram`, use `--lowvram --always-batch-cond-uncond` instead.
 - If you have 4GB VRAM and want to make images larger than you can with `--medvram`, use  `--lowvram`.

 # Torch is not able to use GPU
 This is one of the most frequently mentioned problems, but it's usually not a WebUI fault, there are many reasons for it.
-- WebUI uses GPU by default, so if you don't have suitable hardware, you need to add `--use-cpu`.
+- WebUI uses GPU by default, so if you don't have suitable hardware, you need to [run on CPU](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Command-Line-Arguments-and-Settings#running-on-cpu).
 - Make sure you configure the WebUI correctly, refer to the corresponding installation tutorial in the [wiki](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki).
 - If you encounter this issue after some component updates, try undoing the most recent actions.